General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 - Davy Jones was a singer for which TV band?

-- Dustin Hoffman film The Graduate featured a soundtrack from which folk-rock duo?
+- Dustin Hoffman movie The Graduate featured a soundtrack from which folk-rock duo?

-- What was the name of Cliff Richard’s backing group during the 60s?
+- What was the identify of Cliff Richard’s backing group in the course of the 60s?

-- How many UK number ones did Elvis Presley have in the 60s?
+- What number of UK quantity ones did Elvis Presley have within the 60s?

 Answers